plone/documentation/docs/backend/subscribers.md

 ### Creation events

-`zope.lifecycleevent.IObjectCreatedEvent` is fired for all Zopeish objects when they are being created (they don’t necessarily need to be content objects) or being copied (IObjectCopiedEvent).
+`zope.lifecycleevent.IObjectCreatedEvent` is fired for all Zopeish objects when they are being created (they don't necessarily need to be content objects) or being copied (IObjectCopiedEvent).

 ### Modified events